Joe Burrow Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Matchup vs. Detroit

-- The 269.0 passing yards the Lions allow per game makes them the NFL's 18th-ranked pass defense this season.
+- The Lions are conceding 269.0 passing yards per game this season, the NFL's 18th-ranked pass defense.

-- The Lions have allowed eight passing TDs this season (1.6 per game), ranking them 14th among NFL defenses.
+- At 1.6 passing TDs allowed per game, the Lions defense is ranked 14th in the NFL.

 Recent Performances

-- Burrow put together a 281-yard performance against the Packers last week, completing 68.4% of his passes and throwing for two touchdowns with two interceptions.
+- In last week's matchup with the Packers, Burrow completed 68.4% of his pass attempts for 281 yards, while tossing two touchdowns with two interceptions.

 - Burrow tacked on 11 yards on three carries.